-"Processing" means to harvest, dry, cure, grade, trim, or package for transport cannabis.
+"Process," "Pprocessing," and "processes" means all activities associated with the drying, curing, grading, trimming, rolling, storing, packaging, and labeling of nonmanufactured cannabis products to harvest, dry, cure, grade, trim, or package for transport cannabis.

 "Publically traveled private road" means a private roadway easement or access easement which serves, or has the potential to serve, more than four (4) lots or parcels.
 Such easement shall be considered a street as defined in Mendocino County Code section 20.008.052(26).